wearefrank/frank-gateway/README.md

     - Can combine the FSC NLX Inway with different APISIX plugins

 ## Layout & Structure
 This repository contains two components:
 1) deployment configurations & examples which can be found on the directory `deployment-examples`
-2) source code for FSC plugin
+2) source code for custom plugins

 ### Deployment configurations & examples
 The directory `deployment-examples` contains four deployment scenarios for deploying APISIX.
 Note, this deploys vanilla APISIX without the FSC plugin.